tailcallhq/tailcallhq.github.io/docs/operators/server.md

 ### cacheControl

 Activating the `cacheControl` configuration directs Tailcall to send [Cache-Control] headers in its responses.
-The `max-age` value in the header matches the smallest of the values in the responses Tailcall receives from upstream services.
+The `max-age` value in the header matches the lowest of the values in the responses that Tailcall receives from its upstream.
 By default, this is `false`, which means Tailcall does not set any header.

 [cache-control]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control